naturepoems/naturepoems/quotes/Shiki's-Modern-Haiku-Movement/Masaoka-Shiki/index.md

 ---
 layout: author
 title: Masaoka Shiki
-description: "Masaoka Shiki (1867–1902) is often considered the father of modern haiku and redefined it through his advocacy for realism and new stylistic approaches.
-He insisted on the importance of personal experience and observation in nature writing."
+description: "Considered the father of modern haiku, Masaoka Shiki (1867-1902) advocated for a shift from the traditional haiku forms to a more realistic and naturalistic approach.
+He emphasized the importance of personal experience and observation in nature."
 subject: "Shiki's Modern Haiku Movement"
 parent: Shiki's Modern Haiku Movement
 permalink: /Shiki's Modern Haiku Movement/authors/Masaoka-Shiki/